What Are The Best Places to Stake Stablecoins?

 Stake Stablecoins

-APY rates vary widely.
-Established exchanges offer 2-4%, while specialized DeFi protocols can reach 12-20%.
+APY rates vary and require current independent verification.
+Established exchanges and specialized DeFi protocols require current verification.

 Key Takeaways